 The vestments are symbolical of the gift of strength.
 The belief is that where god aids the priest in his services and exhorts him the vestment gives him strength and the courage.
 The epigonation is a long piece of brocade which is always suspended from the hip area which signifies the spiritual world and the word of god!
 Before the introduction of sakkos the bishops used to wear a phelonion identical to the ones which the priest used to wear but was made up of broidery with a multiple cross pattern that too on a piece of cloth.

-The Russian style phelonion is generally used by the Ukrainian autocephalous, Ukrainian orthodox, polish orthodox and the orthodox churches in America.
+The Greek style phelonion is generally used by the Ukrainian autocephalous, Ukrainian orthodox, polish orthodox and the orthodox churches in America.
 Some Bulgarian and Ukrainian orthodox churches use vestments, which are a hybrid between Russian and Greek styles.
 With time, the Russian orthodox vestments have changed a bit from the European vestment patterns and varieties yet the cause is not different.

 Finally, why should people buy it??